Arnaslie/By-the-Server-side/README.md

 ### Running the Client

-Execute the client binary with any additional arguments:
+Execute the client binary with any additional arguments.
+Ex: "Hello, World!"